GerHobbelt/Evil-PDF-Library-for-Qiqqa/README.md

 > Generally the state of the library as saved in this repo is "already up-to-date". but when you wish to test the Folder Watch feature, you can trigger a hard rescan by deleting the `documents/1/` ..to.. `documents/F/` directories **and** the **INTRANET_E57B9774-4712-430E-93E0-E67433F7DF07/Qiqqa.folder_watcher** file.

-### Directory 2: the 'Sample-PDFs-for-format-testing' subdirectory
+#### Directory 2: the 'Sample-PDFs-for-format-testing' subdirectory

+> **Purpose**: this directory serves as one of the Qiqqa "Watch Folders".
+>
+> Do note that the other (git submodule'd) test corpuses each have their own main/base directory next to this one: those would then be additional "Watch Folders".
+This helps test Qiqqa with *multiple* Watch folders for a *single* library.

 The `Sample-PDFs-for-format-testing` directory has an additional set of source PDFs to feed into Qiqqa for ability and stability testing (how well do the tools cope with the various pieces of crud in there?).